binwang-intel/LearningGit/readme.txt

 Git is a distribution version control system.
-Git is a free software distributed under the GPL.
-Creating a new branch is quickly. add new branch and feature. master change 1013
+Git is a free software distributed under the GPL. new Creating a new branch is quickly. add new branch and feature. master change 1013